jedelman8/nxos-ansible/README.md

         - { vid: 3, name: app }
         - { vid: 4, name: db }
         - { vid: 20, name: db }
+        - { vid: 99, name: native }

 ```

 Example 3: Configure Interfaces

+This example has two plays.
+One being used to automate the `spine` group and another play being used to automate the `leaf` group.
+If you don't have two groups in your `hosts` file, be sure to modify this playbook to meet your requirements.

 Playbook:
 ```